 Every homeowner knows what it’s like to deal with slow drains, whether in the kitchen sink, the shower, or elsewhere.
 There’s much you can do to unclog a drain on a DIY basis, such as using a plunger or a plumbing snake.
 Some homeowners may even turn to chemical drain cleaners.
 But sooner or later, you may find that these interventions no longer produce the results you need, pointing out that more extensive action is needed.
-One of the top options is to hire a hydro jetting service, something that you can only access via professional plumbers.
+One of the top options is to hire a hydro jetting service for results that last, something that you can only access via professional plumbers.

 At Carter’s My Plumber, we are pleased to offer hydro jetting in the Indianapolis area.
 In this post, we’ll provide some background information about what this service involves, and when you might need it.